Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 The pubic area was easily managed with and without the 4mm comb.
 But the real win was trimming the family jewels without a single nick!
 Given my history with cuts in that region, I have been really pleased with both the 3.0 Plus and this 4.0 Pro (it’s what has sold me on them).

 Trimming against the grain, as expected, took a little patience.
-I did have to keep following against the grain, otherwise the hair would not get picked up by the trimmer.
-If you can be patient as I have, you’ll get along fine, but if you’re in a rush, you might dislike this aspect.
+I had to keep following against the grain; otherwise, the hair would not get picked up by the trimmer.
+If you can be patient, as I have, you’ll get along fine; however, if you’re in a rush, you might dislike this aspect.

 The spotlight is ideal for seeing exactly what I am doing around the gonads.